 Ultimately, if you have different values and a lack of respect on a daily basis, you can’t make a marriage work.
 The only way out is through divorce.
 Even when it’s the better option, divorce is a big deal that takes a lot of time.

 “I wish I knew how challenging and draining it was.
-If you protect and work on healing earlier in the divorce, the stronger and quicker you can come out of it.
+If you protect yourself and work on healing earlier in the divorce, the stronger and quicker you can come out of it.
 However, it is a long process especially when it involves abuse or custody or large financial assets.
 So be prepared and have support,” says Rebecca.

 Divorce Checklist: The Emotional Preparation